 The Policy Statement

-During the course of their day to work, many individuals working within or for Rauch International Group will often handle or be exposed to information which is deemed personal, sensitive or confidential, which may include but is not limited to; commercial, private investor, program or project development, national or international security.
+During the course of their work, many individuals working within or for Rauch International Group will often handle or be exposed to information which is deemed personal, sensitive or confidential, which may include but is not limited to; commercial, private investor, program or project development, national or international security.

 It is a requirement that any individual, company and firm to which this Policy applies shall not at any time during the period they work for or provide services to Rauch International Group nor at any time after its termination, disclose confidential Information that is held or processed by Rauch International Group.